 As set out in our Inclusion Statement and in our Special Educational Needs and Disability Report (see below) our aim is to enable each child to reach his or her full potential.
 As a Catholic school we aim to build a caring and supportive Christian community where each individual is able to grow in faith and understanding.
 We recognise that each child is a unique individual with his or her own contribution to make to the life of our school.

-Please see the SEND Section in the Key Information Tab for more information.
+Please see the SEND page for more information.

 Extra curricular activities

 In addition to the timetabled curriculum at St Mary’s, we offer a variety of extra-curricular activities, most of which take the form of lunchtime or after-school clubs.
 The range varies, according to supply and demand, but may include art, French, orchestra, mind stretching activities, and football.
 We rely on the availability, interests and goodwill of staff to run the clubs.
 For some clubs a small financial contribution is

 A wide range of educational visits are arranged to support children’s learning.
 Visiting theatre, arts and music groups are also used to compliment our provision.
 At some point in upper Key Stage 2 (Year 5 or Year 6) children will be invited to take part in the residential school journey which is a very exciting four day visit to an outdoor adventure centre in Surrey.

 At St Mary’s all children are given regular homework, as outlined in our Homework Policy.
 In the early years the main form of homework is the PACT home/school reading programme.
 Older children are asked to undertake a variety of tasks, predominantly in English and maths.
 Children at Key Stage 2 record details of their homework in their homework diary.
 We expect all parents to support their children in this important aspect of school life.